Bejojuda/directors-movie/README.md

  - "movies/id/" - Specific movie details:
      - GET/: Specific movie details
-     - PUT/: update the movie attributes.
-Requires authorization header:
+     - PATCH/: (Requires Token) update the movie attributes.
      - DELETE/: (Requires Token and to be the owner) delete the movie